 filming) during the months of April through July, and during the Christmas

-holiday.
+holidays.
 During this hiatus period, only a handful of minor shows (and

 lots of pilots) are taped.

 They also have a small box office/booth at the Universal Studios Hollywood tour, where they distribute tickets, but the selection of available tickets there is very limited, and usually only for shows filming that day.

 But be aware that in Hollywood, TV shows can come and go overnight, and what's here today may not be here tomorrow.

 At last check, tickets are available to over network 40 shows, such as: "The Big Bang Theory", "Last Man Standing", "2 Broke Girls", "Girl Meets World", "Mom", "The Odd Couple", "Mike & Molly", "Liv And Maddie", "Fuller House", "Baby Daddy" and "Dr. Phil".